valhalla/demos/docs/valhalla_service.md

 #### Locations

 Valhalla can be considered a **Bring Your Own Search** service.
-Valhalla does not search for locations given a name or address and does not do any geocoding or reverse geocoding.
-External services like Pelias or Nominatum must be used to find places and geocode addresses.
-A location must include a latitude, longitude.
-This can be from a GPS or other locator, point and click on a map, a geocode service, etc. The Valhalla routing service will not perform any external service calls to generate a latitude,longitude (i.e., geocoding).
-The routing service will not perform any external service calls to fill in other location information given a latitude,longitude (i.e. reverse geocoding).
+Valhalla does not search for or perform any external service calls for locations given a name or address, and does no geocoding or reverse geocoding.
+External services, such as [Pelias](https://github.com/pelias) or [Nominatum](http://wiki.openstreetmap.org/wiki/Nominatim) must be used to find places and geocode addresses.
+A location must include a latitude and longitude in decimal degrees.
+The coordinates can come from a GPS or other locator, point and click on a map, a geocode service, and so on.

 Locations are provided as an ordered list of two or more locations within a JSON array.
 Locations are visited in the route in the provided order.
-A maximum of **TBD** locations is supported.
+A maximum of two locations is supported.
 Each location includes the following information:

 The location information shall consist of two or more `break` locations.
 Also, 0 to n `through` locations may be supplied to influence the route path.
 * lat = Latitude of the location in degrees.